Journalism student using audio equipment.

 As a creative student, you’ll be perfectly placed studying in Bristol.
 A socially and politically dynamic city, Bristol is recognised as one of the UK’s most vibrant media centres, with the highest concentration of creative industries outside London.
 We work with a wide range of broadcasters, publishers, and creative and cultural partners, including a strong partnership with the BBC.
 This has led to the development of a unique mentor scheme, pairing you with a BBC journalist who'll give you invaluable insights and support throughout your course.

-You’ll graduate with a globally recognised, accredited qualification and have a broad range of career options available to you regionally, nationally and internationally.
+You’ll graduate with a broad range of career options available to you regionally, nationally and internationally.
 Equipped with essential skills and specialist knowledge, our graduates are well-prepared for entry-level roles in the journalism industry.
 Most have secured positions with the BBC, ITV, The Independent, and various local and national media outlets.
 Additionally, our students have been nominated for, and have won, local and national awards for multimedia journalism and audio documentaries.

 Follow UWE Journalism on Instagram, X (formerly Twitter), and LinkedIn for news.